-We created our Life Care Planning team to assist you with all of these questions and more.
-Life Care Planning is an integral part of our holistic Elder Law practice.
+We created our Elder Care Navigation team to assist you with all of these questions and more.
+Elder Care Navigation is an integral part of our Elder Law practice.
 For some Elder Law attorneys, their practice consists primarily of asset protection in the face of nursing home expenses.
-Our Life Care Planning practice, however, does much more than merely protecting the family's assets.
-Life Care Planning recognizes that you and your family need help navigating the long-term care maze.
-When you or your loved one is facing imminent long-term care, dementia or other age-related concerns, our Life Care Planning practice combines asset protection, estate planning and care coordination to answer all of you and your family's concerns.
+Our Elder Care Navigation practice, however, does much more than merely protecting the family's assets.
+Elder Care Navigation recognizes that you and your family need help to navigate the long-term care maze.
+When you or your loved one is facing imminent long-term care, dementia or other age-related concerns, our Elder Care Navigation practice combines asset protection, estate planning and care coordination to answer all of you and your family's concerns.
 With a Life Care Plan, you receive the right care sooner, maximum independence for as long as possible, and the ability to age with dignity.
 Your family gets help finding the right care and services; guidance with legal, health care and long-term care decisions; and peace of mind that comes with knowing you are secure.

 Assistance For the Elder and the Caregiver(s)

-- Asset protection so the elder is protected and, when appopriate, the family can receive an inheritance
+- Asset protection so the elder is protected and, when appropriate, the family can receive an inheritance

 - An entire team to make sure your loved one is safe and you get the help you need

-A Life Care Plan describes how our team will meet the elder’s medical, long-term care, legal, and emotional needs during long-term illness or incapacity – until the end of life.
+Elder Care Navigation describes how our amazing team will meet the elder’s medical, long-term care, legal, and emotional needs during long-term illness or incapacity when they are having trouble staying home.